TomNisbet/sap-plus/docs/_docs/in-20-details.md

 **pull A**

 Pull accumulator from the stack.
-SP is incremented.
+SP is incremented and then the value for A is read from RAM at the new SP location.

 **Carry Flag:** unchanged